Eihab4/student-dashboard-api/README.md

 - **Quiz**: Contains quiz content, questions, answers, and scoring information
 - **Announcement**: Manages notifications and important updates for students

-## Why This Architecture Is Awesome
+## Why This Architecture Is Robust?

 ### Modular Design